-Brampton Flight College – One Year Professional Pilot Diploma Program
+Brampton Flight College – Professional Pilot Diploma Program

-The One Year Professional Pilot Diploma Program is a 12 month full time training program that runs from September to August.
-Students accepted into the Program attend class five days per week, normally ground school in the morning and flight training in the afternoon.
-The highly structured Program delivers over 900 hours of instruction including ground school, flight and simulator training (FTD), industry tours and networking opportunities.
+The highly structured Program delivers over 700 hours of instruction including ground school, flight and simulator training (FTD), and networking opportunities.
 Reinforcement of skills is accomplished through the use of labs, workshops and multi-crew simulator exercises.

 The Program follows the ground school and flight training syllabus prescribed by Transport Canada for pilot licencing.
 The advanced airline training curriculum has been patterned after aircrew training programs recommended by ATAC and mandated by Transport Canada for Charter and Commuter air carriers.
 The Program also includes classes on “How to get a job after graduation”.

 Upon completion of the Program, graduates receive a Commercial Pilot Licence with Multi-Engine and Group 1 Instrument Rating along with the Professional Pilot Program Diploma from Brampton Flight College.
 Each year it has been our practice to offer the top 25% of the graduates (up to the top three) from the Program positions as Flight Instructors at Brampton Flight Centre (some conditions apply).

 Brampton Flight College is based at the Brampton Flight Centre.
 Flight training at Brampton airport provides experience for a student at an early stage with uncontrolled air traffic procedures, and proximity to Toronto Pearson and Hamilton Munro airport familiarizes trainees with air traffic control handling of commercial aircraft arrivals and departures.